-A "Public Area" is space designated by SUNY Potsdam as open and not requiring a reservation for use.
+- A. "Public Area" is space designated by the College as open and not requiring a reservation for use.
 At the College, public areas are limited.
 These areas are often reserved for particular events and activities but are otherwise open for general use by students.
-For information or questions about public areas, please contact the Campus Life Office, (315) 267-2013.
+For information or questions about public areas, please contact Casey Nelson in the Campus Life Office, nelsonca@potsdam.edu, 315-267- 2013. - B. "Assembly" is a group of students gathering together in a public area for a common purpose.
+This includes, but is not limited to, activities such as protests, demonstrations, rallies, vigils, and picketing.